Privacy Policy

 2. Purpose of this privacy policy

-This privacy policy aims to give you information on how Utility Aid Limited collects and processes your personal data through your use of our website, including any data you may provide through our website, when you ask us to get in touch with you in relation to our services and when we use your services as a supplier.
-This privacy policy will also give you information on how Utility Aid Limited processes your personal data when you or a third party provides it to us through other means such as email or post.
+This privacy policy aims to provide you information on how Utility Aid Limited collects and processes your personal data through your use of our website, including any data you may provide through our website when you ask us to get in touch with you in relation to our services and when we use your services as a supplier.
+This privacy policy will also provide you information on how Utility Aid Limited processes your personal data when you or a third party provide it to us through other means such as email or post.

 Our website is not intended for children, and we do not knowingly collect data relating to children through our website or otherwise.